Elysian Fields (band): History

 Founders Jennifer Charles and Oren Bloedow had in common a mutual love for artists of multiple genres such as The Beatles, Billie Holiday, Charles Mingus, Iggy Pop, Siouxsie and the Banshees, Captain Beefheart, Ravi Shankar, and classical composers like Frederic Chopin and Olivier Messiaen.
 Elysian Fields first released an EP in 1996 on Radioactive/Universal Records with cameos from John Lurie and Marc Ribot, which was followed with the critically acclaimed full-length album, Bleed Your Cedar.
 The band then recorded its second album with Steve Albini which was never released because of artistic differences between the band and the record company.
 Despite their record company's urgings, Charles and Bloedow did not want to give the recording a more commercial feel, prompting a split with Radioactive/Universal, who retain the recording.
 Charles said, "We made our second full length with Steve Albini.
 It wasn't at all what the label was looking for, or wanted.
 The label wanted us to redo things, go in with more commercial people, and give them songs that they could sell.
 I didn't want to mess with what we made with Steve.
 It was what it was.
 In the end we agreed to disagree, I asked to be released from my contract, and we parted ways.
 For now it sits in some vault gathering dust, I suppose."
 (Entitled Clinical Trial, the album was eventually released on the band's bandcamp page in 2014.)

 In 2000, the band recorded a one-off album for Jetset records, Queen of the Meadow, which the band toured extensively in Europe, and which reached number 5 on the CMJ charts in the US.
 Robert Wilson went on to use one of the songs, "Rope of Weeds", in one of his plays.
 In June 2003, the band released Dreams That Breathe Your Name in France and Benelux on PIAS and Bang Records respectively, followed by an American release in 2004 on their own label Diluvian.
 The album was called "Close to noir-rock perfection" by the TimeoutNY music editor, Mike Wolf.

-A further album, Bum Raps and Love Taps, was released in Europe in late 2005/early 2006 on the Naive label and lead to the band touring in Europe for much of 2005 and 2006.
+A further album, Bum Raps and Love Taps, was released in Europe in late 2005/early 2006 on the Naive label and led to the band touring in Europe for much of 2005 and 2006.
 The album is dedicated to Charles' grandmother, about whom the title track was written.
 Another song "'Duel with Cudgels", eight minutes and thirty seconds, takes its title from a Goya painting.
 Their music is lush and melancholy, with poetic and sometimes surreal lyrics.
-In fall 2006, the video artist Vincent Moon filmed two live videos of Elysian Fields for La Blogotheque (also seen on YouTube), one of which is for the song "We're in Love", the duo acoustic final track on the Bum Raps album.
-This album was finally released in the US in late 2008 on the band's Diluvian imprint.
+Their Bum Raps album was finally released in the US in late 2008 on the band's Diluvian imprint.